MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.14.0 =
+3.12.2022: Admin Settings Page and option handling revised.
+Minimum PHP Version = 7.4 now!
+Please update your server.
+Start using of TypeScript and webpack handling.

 = 0.13.1 =
 1.11.2022: Swiper Slider added.
 Fotos and Videos are now possible.
 Own development of thumbnail bar with shortocde parameters.
 No gutenberg or admin settings at the moment.
             Fsllight box form another plugin from me is used as lightbox for swiper.